Stacer-Varien/Jeanne-Bot/README.md

 • Editing channel topics

-• Adding bot stats

 • Adding a softban command that will have the user to be banned for a specific amount of time

-• Allowing server owners and admins to change the prefix for their server

 • Adding more error messages in case of missing permissions, if a command has been committed poorly and Discord hierarchy rules

 KNOWN BUGS AND FAULTS

-• Purge for some reason won’t bulk delete messages if a user is mentioned

 • Jeanne will ‘ban’ the user even though they have been banned already instead of raising an error message

-• For some commands if poorly executed with a sub-command, it will respond with the main command instead of an error message

-• For some reason, ID unbanning a user does not work but will work if the user name and tag has been used (for example, j!unban ZaneRE#1111)

 NOTE: THIS IS FOR EDUCATIONAL PURPORSES.
 ALSO I WOULD NOT RECOMMENDEND SELFHOSTING THE BOT AS THERE CAN BE CHANGES TO IT SUCH AS ADDING APIS THAT WILL MAKE YOU RUN ALMOST ALL FEAUTURES OF THE BOT